-Here at the October Country Inn, we usually serve this chocolate cake for dessert with our Italian country dinner.
+Here at the October Country Inn (check us out), we usually serve this chocolate cake for dessert with our Italian country dinner.
 Check out the dining section of our website for more details about our Italian country dinner, including links to other recipes.
 This chocolate cake recipe uses mayonnaise as a substitute for eggs and oil.
 Be sure and use a real mayonnaise brand such as Hellmann’s.
 Start by assembling the ingredients, a mixing bowl, and an eight inch round baking pan.
 The ingredients are:

 - I cup of all-purpose flour

 - 1/2 cup of sugar

 Before mixing the batter, spread a liberal coating of Crisco on the sides and bottom of the baking pan, place a small portion of flour in the pan and rotate up, down, and around to evenly coat the Crisco smeared area and dump out the remaining loose flour.
 Once the baking pan is ready, place a sifter in a mixing bowl put in the flour, sugar, baking soda, baking powder, and cocoa powder and sift it all together.
 To this dry pile of the sifted ingredients add the mayonnaise, water, and vanilla and mix it all together into a smooth batter.